qunitjs/qunit/docs/api/assert/timeout.md

 `timeout( duration )`

-Set how long to wait for async operations to finish.
+Set how long a test may wait for async operations to finish.

 | name | description |
 |------|-------------|